-The UMEG photometer has a built-in sensor.
-This is checked annually against a calibrated thermistor with a resolution of 0.01 K. The probability distribution of the readings is rectangular resulting in a standard uncertainty of 0.0058 K. The thermistors are calibrated every two years.
-The total or expanded uncertainty given in the calibration certificate is 0.01 K. This implies a standard uncertainty of 0.005 K. The differences in reading between the calibrated thermistor and the UMEG temperature sensor in the measuring cell are within $\pm 0.2$ K; this results in a standard uncertainty of 0.1 K. Finally due to the length of the cuvet the effect of a temperature gradient should be included.
-This effect is assumed to be within $\pm 0.2$ K, with an approximately rectangular distribution; this results in a standard uncertainty of 0.115 K. The combined standard uncertainty in the readings of the temperature of the UMEG primary UV photometer is:
+The UMEG photometer has a built-in temperature sensor.
+This sensor is checked annually against a calibrated thermistor with a resolution of 0.01 K. The probability distribution of the readings is rectangular resulting in a standard uncertainty of 0.0058 K. The thermistors are calibrated every two years.
+The total or expanded uncertainty given in the calibration certificate is 0.01 K. This implies a standard uncertainty of 0.005 K. The differences in reading between the calibrated thermistor and the UMEG temperature sensor in the measuring cell are within \pm 0.2 K; this results in a standard uncertainty of 0.1 K. Finally, due to the length of the cuvet the effect of a temperature gradient should be included.
+This effect is assumed to be within \pm 0.2 K, with an approximately rectangular distribution; this results in a standard uncertainty of 0.115 K. The combined standard uncertainty in the readings of the temperature of the UMEG primary UV photometer is:

-Variable X i Source Uncertainty Distribution Standard uncertainty u(xi) Sensitivity coefficient c i Uncertainty contribution u i (y)
+Variable Source Uncertainty Distribution Standard uncertainty Sensitivity coefficient Uncertainty contribution

+X_i $u(x_i)$ c_i $\mathbf{u_i}(\mathbf{y})$

-Т Resolution 0.01 K Rectangular 0.153 K C/T $5.18 \cdot 10^{-4} \cdot C$
+T Resolution 0.01 K Rectangular 0.153 K x/T $5.08 \cdot 10^{-4} \cdot x$

 Calibration 0.01 K Normal ,

-Reading 0.2 K Normal ]
+Reading 0.2 K Normal

 Gradient 0.2 K Rectangular